 VC EGY: 41- 41bis – 20 – The need to identify and develop best practices to build confidence and security in the use of ICTs while considering the importance of developing international cooperation using multi-stakeholder approaches.

-41-Developing equitable and inclusive global frameworks for international cooperation by using multi-stakeholder approaches to identify and develop best practice for building confidence and security in the use of ICTs.
+41-Further developing [of existing] [equitable]and inclusive [global frameworks ] for international cooperation by using inter alia multi-stakeholder approaches to identify and develop best practice for building confidence and security in the use of ICTs.

-Czech Republic, Government: CZ – As we support the text of para 39 on information security, network robustness and privacy to citizens, we propose to suppress this para as it is duplication.
+41 bis) [The need for collaborative development and implementation of international norms, standards, rules and measures to strengthen confidence and security in the production and use of ICTs, to ensure ICT protection, integrity, sustainability and viability.]Czech Republic, Government: CZ – As we support the text of para 39 on information security, network robustness and privacy to citizens, we propose to suppress this para as it is duplication.

 UK, Government: Delete